ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/methodological_specification.md

 * Imputation Class – Any
 * Target Variable – Numeric – Nulls Allowed
 * Auxiliary Variable – Numeric
-* Forward Link – Numeric – Optional
+* Forward Link – Numeric – Optional – Nulls Allowed
-* Backward Link – Numeric – Optional
+* Backward Link – Numeric – Optional – Nulls Allowed
-* Construction Link – Numeric – Optional
+* Construction Link – Numeric – Optional – Nulls Allowed
 * Link Filter Columns – Optional – This can be any number of columns of any type that are to be used by the link filter (section 6.1.1) to prevent responders being used in the imputation link calculations